ffiargus/Waundr/README.md

 ### How it works

 Users can log in using either Facebook or Google.
+(Currently only Facebook authentication works in deployed version)

 !["Screenshot of the landing page"](https://github.com/ffiargus/Waundr/blob/master/gif/login.png)